Retail Back Office Solutions. 2021 Guide. Part 4

 Stage 3.
 Development

-Development is the most labour-intensive period.
-Due to project management systems like Agile, Scrum, IT-specialists design digital solutions.
+Development is the most labor-intensive period.
+Due to project management systems like Agile, Scrum, IT specialists design digital solutions.
 The size of the team working on a solution development depends on its complexity.
 The minimum number of specialists includes:

 two or more backend developers